University of Wisconsin–Milwaukee

-The University of Wisconsin–Milwaukee (UW–Milwaukee, UWM, or Milwaukee) is a public urban research university in Milwaukee, Wisconsin.
-It is the largest university in the Milwaukee metropolitan area and a member of the University of Wisconsin System.
-It is also one of the two doctoral degree-granting public universities and the second largest university in Wisconsin.
+The University of Wisconsin–Milwaukee (UW–Milwaukee, UWM, or Milwaukee) is a public urban research university in Milwaukee, Wisconsin, United States.
+It is the largest university in the Milwaukee metropolitan area and one of the two doctorate-granting research universities of the University of Wisconsin System.
+As of 2023, UW–Milwaukee had an enrollment of about 23,000 students, including 18,500 undergraduates and 4,500 postgraduates.

-The university consists of 14 schools and colleges, including the only graduate school of freshwater science in the U.S., the first CEPH accredited dedicated school of public health in Wisconsin, and the state's only school of architecture.
-As of the 2015–2016 school year, the University of Wisconsin–Milwaukee had an enrollment of 27,156, with 1,604 faculty members, offering 191 degree programs, including 94 bachelor's, 64 master's and 33 doctorate degrees.

-The university is classified among "R1: Doctoral Universities – Highest research activity".
+The university offers over 200 degree programs across 14 schools and colleges, including the only graduate school of freshwater science in the U.S., the first CEPH accredited dedicated school of public health in Wisconsin, and the state's only school of architecture.
+The university is classified among "R1: Doctoral Universities – Very high research activity".
 In 2018, the university had a research expenditure of $55 million.

-The university's athletic teams are the Panthers.
+The university's athletic teams are the Milwaukee Panthers.
 A total of 15 Panther athletic teams compete in NCAA Division I. Panthers have won the James J. McCafferty Trophy as the Horizon League's all-sports champions seven times since 2000.
 They have earned 133 Horizon League titles and made 40 NCAA tournament appearances as of 2016.

 History

 Early history

 In 1885, the Wisconsin State Normal School opened for classes at 18th and Wells in downtown Milwaukee.
-The first president was John Mapel, an alumnus of the University of Wisconsin Madison who had previously been the superintendent of schools in Iowa.
-His ideas for the curriculum were largely influenced by a tour he had made in Europe prior to his job in Iowa.
+The first president was John Mapel, an alumnus of the University of Wisconsin–Madison who had previously been the superintendent of schools in Iowa.
+His ideas for the curriculum were largely influenced by a tour he took through Europe prior to his job in Iowa.
 Over the next 42 years, the Milwaukee State Normal School saw seven different presidents, the addition of music and liberal arts programs and rapid growth from an initial enrollment of 76.
 In 1919, the school moved from downtown to the current location near the lakefront when a new building, now Mitchell Hall, was completed.
 In 1927, the Milwaukee normal school changed its name to Wisconsin State Teachers College-Milwaukee in an effort by the State Normal School Regents to refocus on the instruction of teachers.
 The college became one of the nation's top teacher's training colleges in the 1940s.
 In 1951, the Legislature empowered all state colleges to offer liberal arts programs.
 The Milwaukee State Teachers College subsequently became Wisconsin State College–Milwaukee, but was still casually referred to as "Milwaukee State," as it had been throughout its previous incarnations; also retaining the green and white school colors and Green Gulls mascot.